djeada/Linux-Notes/notes/permissions.md

 ```

 <h1>Challenges</h1>
 1. Make a temporary text file named temp.txt in your home directory.
-Using the <i>ls -l</i> command, check the permissions.
+Using the <code>ls -l</code> command, check the permissions.
 You'll probably see something like this:

 ```bash
 -rw-rw-r-- 1 user_name user_group  8 Nov 21 18:02 temp.txt